How can I apply?

-We think that Couchsurfing is the best way to connect with people and to be hosted by local students in welcoming and cozy apartments.
+We think that Couchsurfing is the best way to connect with people and to be hosted by local students in welcoming and cosy apartments.
 Therefore, we will organize free Couchsurfing during the conference.
 Anyway, you can choose to stay in a hotel and cover the costs of your accommodation during the conference.
 We will provide information about youth hostels and hotels in Bayreuth on our website.
-(Link follows)

 Where will I dine during the conference?

 Catering and Coffee breaks are included in the delegate fee!
 You will eat in the conference venues at the University of Bayreuth, where you also have the chance to provide yourself with food and drinks anytime.

 Do I have to pay a fee to participate in the conference?